GiovaJag/redsun_api_server_check/README.md

 # REDSUN MAP NOTIFICATION SCRIPT
+# ATTENTION
+ - you have 100 requests per hour to api

+# INFO
 this script can send you the current and next maps using a Telegram bot useful for getting notified if a specific gamemode/map appears